rhnfzl/reddit-stash/README.md

 username = None  # Can be set here or via environment variables password = None  # Can be set here or via environment variables
 ```
-save_directory: Specifies the directory where the Reddit content will be saved, modify it to the location you want it to be in.
+* save_directory: Specifies the directory where the Reddit content will be saved, modify it to the location you want it to be in.
-dropbox_directory : Specifies the folder where the Reddit content will be saved on dropbox, modify it to the location you want it to be in.
+* dropbox_directory : Specifies the folder where the Reddit content will be saved on dropbox, modify it to the location you want it to be in.
-save_type: Determines what user activity is saved, accepts these two values:
+* save_type: Determines what user activity is saved, accepts these two values:
     * `ALL`: Saves all posts and comments made by the user, along with the saved posts and comments with it's context.
     * `SAVED`: Saves only the posts and comments the user has saved on Reddit with it's context.
+* check_type : Determines if the file existence needs to be checked using the log file only or using the directory.
+* `LOG` : Uses the log file only to check the file exisitence, faster processing.
+Recommneded to use in the github action setup.
+* `DIR` : Uses the saved/ downloaded directory to check the file existence, slower processing.
+Recommended to use in the local setup.
 Note: You can still use environment variables as a fallback or override for the Reddit API credentials if they are not set in the settings.ini file.

 #### Setting Up Reddit Environment Variables